 And while you’re at it, say hello to Book #3 in the Samantha Newman Series, The Body in the News.
 I’m overjoyed (and relieved) that it’s finally out there!

-Gay Yellen is the award-winning author of the Samantha Newman Mystery Series, including The Body Business, The Body Next Door, and the upcoming Body in the News.
+Gay Yellen‘s award-winning Samantha Newman Mysteries include The Body Business, The Body Next Door, and The Body in the News!
+Now available on Amazon.